skellis46/finger-pointing-moon/logic-model.md

     - what causes the problem?
     - who is affected by the problem? (the clients)
     - who cares about whether or not the problem is solved (stakeholders)
-    - what does existing resaerch and experience tell us about how to solve the problem?
+    - what does existing research and experience tell us about how to solve the problem?
 aims: to gather and present these stories; to build community; to inspire inputs (The resources invested/available to deliver the program):
 activities (The key activities/actions carried out, using the inputs):